Tshiknn1/tpms_cubespin/README.md

 The root-finding algorithm is likely quite suboptimal, but it is good enough for a fairly rough render.
 The shader also finds the normal of the surface at the root and uses that for lighting.

 Currently it supports the following gyroids.
-To switch between gyroids, define a preprocessor constant with the corresponding name:
+To switch between gyroids, define a SINGLE preprocessor constant in shaders/frag.glsl with the corresponding name:

 - GYROID
 - DIAMOND